xiix0/scam/README.md

-Tempt not a desperate man.
+Talkers are no good doers.
-		-- William Shakespeare, "Romeo and Juliet"
+		-- William Shakespeare, "Henry VI"